Probiotics & Prebiotics - Do they really work?

-However, things may go wrong if they become too comfortable and over populate the microflora.
-Here is where the bacteria we hear about come to the rescue.
-These 'good' bacteria help keep the population of the 'harmful' bacteria in place.
+Things go wrong if they become too comfortable and over populate the micro flora.
+Here is where the bacteria in probiotics come to the rescue.
+These 'good' bacteria help keep the population of the others in place.
 Overpopulation produces excessive gases (hydrogen sulphide, H2S) hence bloating, diarrhoea, cramps and other symptoms of great discomfort.

 The 1908, Nobel Prize-winning scientist Elie Metchnikoff of the Pasteur Institute in Paris provided the first evidence that microorganisms may be responsible for the health-promoting effects of fermented milks.
 After observing that Bulgarian peasants lived to ripe, old ages, Metchnikoff became convinced that their health and longevity were linked to microbes in the soured milk they copiously drank.
 He suggested that disease-causing 'bad' bacteria could be eliminated by ingesting large amounts of Bulgarian sour milk, which contained a beneficial 'good' bacterium later identified as Lactobacillus bulgaricus.

 Probiotics may be found in live yoghurts or specially formulated powders, supplement pills or probiotic drinks which contain one or more of the strains of these bacteria.
 With food processing, pollution and antibiotic therapy, the numbers of bacteria living naturally in our gut are reduced, and research has shown that active consumption of bacteria increases the size of intestinal colonies, thereby improving digestion of food.
 Moreover, numerous studies have also shown that with optimal numbers of 'good' bacteria, the immune system is improved, increasing our ability to fight disease.
 Probiotics may also have a role in reducing the severity of food allergies and intolerances, and may help reduce severity of symptoms in both osteo- and rheumatoid arthritis.